PalisadoesFoundation/talawa-api/INSTALLATION.md

 ## Install MongoDB

 Talawa-api makes use of `MongoDB` for its database needs.
 We make use of `mongoose ODM` to interact with the MongoDB database from within the code.
+IMPORTANT: Currently, talawa-api needs to access the retry writes feature on the database.
+This is only available on clusters, like MongoDB Atlas, or with a local instance with a replica set.

 ### Setting up the mongoDB database